productinfo/scripting-in-swift/chapters/3 - The End.md

-Our hero vanquishes all evil and lives *happily ever after*.
+Here ends our story and all live *happily ever after*.